KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-futures-and-promises.md

 ---
 title: &title "Concurrency in C++: Futures and Promises"
 permalink: /concurrency-in-cxx-futures-and-promises
-excerpt: "Part 2: Using Futures and Promises From the Standard Library"
+excerpt: "Using Futures and Promises From the Standard Library"
 toc: true
 toc_label: *title
 toc_sticky: true